Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 Internet

 Your first option is to cut internet altogether.
-In today’s world I know this feels impossible with everyone working remotely and even some schools being virtual.
+In today’s world I know this feels impossible with everyone working remotely and virtual schools.
 If you don’t need it for work and school then try for a week to not use the internet at home and only use free WiFi when you are out.
 If you can do it and not have convulsions, then cut it.

 Use your phone.
 If your phone plan has unlimited data (and you don’t decide to get rid of it), you can use your phone for internet needs.
 Add tethering or hotspot to your plan and use the data straight from your phone on your computer!